Best Transcript Summarizers for Checkable Notes

 Transcript summary risks to check

-A transcript summarizer can save real time and still fail in specific, predictable ways.
+A transcript summarizer saves time but can fail in common ways.

 Noisy or incomplete transcripts